Ohio State vs. Michigan State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- So far this season, 30% of Michigan State's games (3/10) have had more combined points than Saturday's over/under of 67.
+- Michigan State's games have gone over 66.5 points in three of 10 chances this season.

-- The combined points per game average of the two teams, 80.9, is 13.9 points more than Saturday's over/under.
+- The combined points per game average of the two teams, 80.9, is 14.4 points above Saturday's over/under.

 Ohio State Stats and Trends

+- Ohio State has played 10 games, with six wins against the spread.

-- The Buckeyes have been favored by 18.5 points or more six times this season and are 4-2 ATS in those contests.
+- The Buckeyes have been favored by 19 points or more five times this season and are 4-1 ATS in those matchups.

-- Ohio State has eclipsed the over/under in 60% of its opportunities this year (six times over 10 games with a set point total).
+- Ohio State's games this year have hit the over on six of 10 set point totals (60%).

-- Ohio State is 6-4 against the spread and 9-1 overall in games when it puts up more than 22.5 points.
+- Ohio State is 6-4 against the spread and 9-1 overall in games when it scores more than 22.5 points.

-- When Ohio State piles up more than 444.0 yards, the team is 6-4 against the spread and 9-1 overall.
+- Ohio State is 6-4 against the spread and 9-1 overall when the team amasses over 444.0 yards.

 - The Buckeyes have eight giveaways this season, while the Spartans have 16 takeaways .